Last Man Standing season 9: Development

 On May 19, 2020, Fox renewed Last Man Standing for a ninth season.
 On October 14, 2020, it was announced that the season would be the final one of the series.
-The season takes place in 2023, so that it doesn't have to be during the COVID-19 pandemic, although it will still address how the pandemic impacted the characters.
+The season takes place in 2023 in order to not occur during the COVID-19 pandemic, although it will still address how the pandemic impacted the characters.
 The time jump also allows the babies that the Kristin and Mandy characters were pregnant with at the close of season 8 to be presented as three-year old toddlers.
 The premiere was originally planned to be the unfinished finale from the eighth season, however due to the fact that most of it would have to be rewritten, and that planned guest-star Kaitlyn Dever was unavailable, the producers instead decided to write a new episode.

 Casting

 On December 4, 2020, it was announced that series star Tim Allen would also reprise his role from Home Improvement as Tim "The Tool Man" Taylor for the second episode of the season, "Dual Time".
 Even though the producers had some difficulty getting permission to use the character of Tim Taylor, they ultimately were able to obtain it.
 On December 25, 2020, it was announced that Sophia McKinlay would portray Sarah.
 Krista Marie Yu is set to reprise her role as Jen starting with the fourth episode of the season, "Jen Again".
 Kaitlyn Dever reprised her role as Eve Baxter in the season premiere, "Time Flies".